If you already use Facebook, but sometimes find it confusing or think you could get more out of it if only someone showed you exactly how…

 One more thing I should say…

-I’ve got a free gift for you if you order both Facebook One Step at a Time and Get More from Facebook at the same time.
+I’ve got a free gift for you if you order both Facebook One Step at a Time and Messenger, WhatsApp, Twitter, Instagram… and the rest at the same time.

 A free copy of…

-You see, while I was working on the books, Claire (who helps me get the books finished) had a thought.
+You see, while we were working on the books, Ellen (one of our crack team of editors here at Helpful Books) had a thought.
 “What about people whose Facebook account gets hacked?”
 It does happen – and it can mean someone else takes over your account, using it to spread spam or run adverts for all sorts of things – and it looks like it’s coming from you.

 Worse, you might not even realise it’s happened.
 And all that time, your account could be spamming your friends and advertising anything and everything to them.
 Or even being used to spread extremist views that you really wouldn’t want to be associated with.

-A good point – and not something we’d covered in the books because it’s not about how you use Facebook.
-So Claire went away and put together a short booklet: “What to do if your Facebook account is hacked, how to spot it’s happened and how to avoid it in the first place”
+A good point – and not something we’d covered in the books because it’s not about how you use Facebook or any of the other apps.
+So Ellen went away and put together a short booklet: “What to do if your Facebook account is hacked, how to spot it’s happened and how to avoid it in the first place”

 And if you order both of the Facebook books together, I’ll throw a copy of this booklet in completely free.